micro-community/development/roadmap/distributed.md

 - Discussion during planning
 - Sync sprint/issues to GitHub

-## Sync to Github

-GitHub is still ultimately the source of truth
-And we want to sync back or even load sprints and issues.

-We're working on a micro sync service which may be relevant.

-## Sprint Planning
+## Sprints: Planning

 Sprint planning is a massive pain point in a distributed team.
 Especially where people are in the room and on a conference call.
 Trying to speak when someone else is speaking is difficult without non verbal queues.
 This is really a planning or design discussion oriented thing rather than a conference call itself.
 Unclear if its more generic than that but it's specifically for this purpose.

+## Tasks: TODOs

+Tasks are basically the assignment of issues from Sprints into separate tasks that can be moved around kanban board or just ticked off on a checklist.
+This is a basic list of issues that someone needs to take on.

+## Reminders: Scheduling of meetings and work

+Reminders are a way of keeping track of what needs to happen without worrying about checking your calendar.
+Reminders pings you in slack or via notifications 5-10 minutes before an event e.g standups, check-ins, meetings and office hours.

+## Timezones: Tracking time overlap

+Timezone tracking is pretty vital in a distributed team.
+This is what let's you know when you have "office hours" for people to be able to communicate synchronously and overlap in common pieces of work that requires collaboration.
+It's a simple tool that lets people set their timezones and preferred sync hours.

+## Source: Sync to Github

+GitHub is still ultimately the source of truth
+And we want to sync back or even load sprints and issues.

+We're working on a micro sync service which may be relevant.

 Features